Best Practice I - Social Conscience

 Context

-The Stockholm Declaration states that man bears a solemn responsibility to protect and improve environment for present and future generations so that a favourable living and conducive environment is ensured for quality of life on earth.
+The Stockholm Declaration states that man bears a solemn responsibility to protect and improve the environment for present and future generations so that a favourable living and conducive environment is ensured for quality of life on earth.

 The Practice

-The following measures have been taken by the institution to make the campus eco-friendly, clean and hygienic and thereby promoting environmental sustainability.
+The following measures have been taken by the institution to make the campus eco-friendly, clean and hygienic thereby promoting environmental sustainability.

-The drainage system of the college has been linked to the Rain-water harvesting tank and the water collected is used to irrigate the plants thus contributing in conservation of water.
+The drainage system of the college has been linked to the Rainwater harvesting tank and the water collected is used to irrigate the plants thus contributing to the conservation of water.
 The tank is also linked to the fire extinguishing system so that the water can be used in case of emergency.
-The college has biodegradable waste management system, the biodegradable waste from the hostel messes and the canteen along with the dried leaves collected during cleaning of the campus are dumped in the biodegradable waste pit.
-For the decomposition some earthworms are regularly added to the pit and it is monitored to check the dampness and the compost is used in the flower beds and pots.
+The college has a biodegradable waste management system, the biodegradable waste from the hostel messes and the canteen along with the dried leaves collected during cleaning of the campus are dumped in the biodegradable waste pit.
+For the decomposition, some earthworms are regularly added to the pit and it is monitored to check the dampness and the compost is used in the flower beds and pots.
 The segregated waste material collected in separate dustbins is handed over to the municipality garbage collectors for its proper disposal.
 There is a proper disposal of Lab waste and a separate pit has been made for collection of liquid waste from the Chemistry Lab.
 Another plan was made in 2021-22 to utilize the plastic packing material waste to make eco-bricks which could be used in different manners to reduce the hazards caused by this waste material.
-In 2022-23 constant efforts are being made to encourage the students and other stakeholders to implement this idea, so that they not only get involved in it but also sensitise their family and community.
+In 2022-23 constant efforts are being made to encourage the students and other stakeholders to implement this idea so that they not only get involved in it but also sensitise their family and community.

 Evidence of Success